Blanwhit/Waffle-Solver/README.md

 For now, the project only supports daily waffles (5x5), but support for 7x7 Waffles is on the roadmap

-Other things on the roadmap include:
+Other things on the roadmap include:\n
--Optimisation for the current solver, possibly migrating computationally complex parts to C++ -Optimization for the optimal swap generator
+-Optimisation for the current solver, possibly migrating computationally complex parts to C++\n -Optimization for the optimal swap generator\n
--A more user-friendly GUI
+-A more user-friendly GUI\n
 -A solver that accounts for yellow letters

 If you want to contribute to the project or simply say thank you, you can find me on discord as `blanwhit`